-Students should have EIGHT tutorials for paper 3.
+Students should have SIX tutorials for paper 3.

-It is recommended that students have at least 1 tutorial in each of the following: developmental plasticity, nutrition and disease, life history including reproduction and obesity and 2 tutorials in ethnobiology (e.g. on in economic ethnobiology: how humans use nature, and one in cognitive ethnobiology: how humans perceive nature).
+It is recommended that students have at least 1 tutorial in each of the following: developmental plasticity, nutrition and disease, life history and 2 tutorials in ethnobiology (e.g. on in economic ethnobiology: how humans use nature, and one in cognitive ethnobiology: how humans perceive nature).
 One tutorial should be used for advice on the extended essay in Trinity Term.